retrophozeac/Disaster-Response-Coordination/README.md

 The application will be available at `http://localhost:5173`.

-## API Endpoints

-A full description of the API can be found in the `memory-bank/api-documentation.md` file.

 ## Deployment

 The frontend is deployed on Vercel and the backend is deployed on Render.